-If the first character of parameter is an exclamation point, a level of variable indirection is introduced.
+If the first character of parameter is an exclamation point (!), a level of variable indirection is introduced.
 Bash uses the value of the variable formed from the rest of parameter as the name of the variable; this variable is then expanded and that value is used in the rest of the substitution, rather than the value of parameter itself.
 This is known as indirect expansion.
-The exceptions to this are the expansions of ${!prefix}$ and ${!prefix}$ and ${!name[@]}$ described below.
+The exceptions to this are the expansions of $\{!prefix^\}$ and $\{!name[@]\}$ described below.
 The exclamation point must immediately follow the left brace in order to introduce indirection.

 In each of the cases below, word is subject to tilde expansion, parameter expansion, command substitution, and arithmetic expansion.

-When not performing substring expansion, bash tests for a parameter that is unset or null; omitting the colon results in a test only for a parameter that is unset.
+When not performing substring expansion, using the forms documented below, bash tests for a parameter that is unset or null.
+Omitting the colon results in a test only for a parameter that is unset.